 Box: for companies

-The Android cloud app with the simple name is similar to the much better known Dropbox in many ways.
+The Android cloud app with the simple name is similar to the much better-known Dropbox in many ways.
 The user interface looks very familiar and there is an integrated document function called Box Note.
-In terms of storage, Box offers the Starter package, which has 2 GB file upload and 100 GB secure storage for approx. £5 per month.
+In terms of storage, Box offers the Starter package, which has 2 GB file upload and 100 GB secure storage for approx. £4 per month.
 They have a range of business packages to suit your price, storage, and upload needs.
 The program also offers advanced controls as well as administrator functions and records a detailed history of all file changes that can be made by an unlimited number of external employees.
 Box is particularly suitable for companies and workgroups.

 Although the cloud app for Android is still quite new on the market, its flawless functionality easily keeps up with the more well-known competition.
 In addition, Box is already integrated into many file management programs.
 The professional tool Titanium Backup Pro (see above) even allows backups in the Box cloud.
-Only when uploading larger files, Box can sometimes weaken.
+Only when uploading larger files, Box can sometimes have trouble.
 This is due to the comparatively small maximum file capacity.
 You should upload your data in a well-organised way, in several small blocks.

 |✔ Familiar interface||✘ Not as widespread as the well-known competition|

 |✔ Integrated document function Box Note||✘ Weaknesses in upload file capacity|